 A split system is the combination of an outdoor unit and an indoor unit.
 This is the most common type of system.

-A The condition where liquid refrigerant is colder than the minimum temperature required to keep it from boiling which would change it from a liquid to a gas phase.
+The condition where liquid refrigerant is colder than the minimum temperature required to keep it from boiling would change it from a liquid to a gas phase.
 Subcooling is the difference between its saturation temperature and the actual liquid refrigerant temperature.

-General term used to refer to the set or a subset of components that perform a specific HVAC function within a building.
+General term is used to refer to the set or a subset of components that perform a specific HVAC function within a building.

 A thermostat is a system that monitors and regulates a heating or cooling system.
 It can be used to set the desired temperature at which it keeps the environment either heated or cooled.